Frequently Asked Questions

 17. How do I get started?

 The first step is an initial inquiry from you.
-Call us at 845-629-4391, or email us through the Contact US inquiry from.
+Schedule your appointment now.
 We offer an initial no-cost, no-obligation Get Acquainted meeting, either on the phone or in your home or office.
 Contact us to schedule a time that is convenient for you.
 We can discuss which of our services may be appropriate for you during this meeting.